edgexfoundry/edgex-global-pipelines/Jakarta-LTS.md

 As called out in the [LTS release process](https://wiki.edgexfoundry.org/pages/viewpage.action?pageId=69173332#LongTermSupport(v2)-GoBasedProjects), for Go based projects, we will switch to Go vendoring for dependencies.
 This will give us 100% confidence that the dependencies will always be available in the LTS release and allow for easy patching and rebuilding.

-* If the release is an LTS release, we will need to run something similar to the following:
+* If the release is an LTS release, we will need to run something similar to the following if the lts release branch does not exist:

 ```bash
 git checkout -b <lts-release-name>